dart-lang/site-www/src/codelabs/async-await/index.md

 In Dart, a
 [Future]({{site.dart_api}}/Future-class.html)
 represents the result of an asynchronous operation.
-A future object has two states: uncompleted or completed.
+A future has two states: uncompleted or completed.

 {{ site.alert.note }}